mrizwan47/code-syntax-block/readme.txt

 After installing and activating the plugin, use in the Block Editor by creating a standard code block and selecting a language format.

 When creating a new code block, select Code block, and then in the Inspector (Block Controls on the Right) select the language for the code.
+In the same settings panel, you can also toggle the "Show copy button" option to display a copy button on the frontend for that code block.
 The code will not change within the editor, but you'll see a small label with the selected language.

 On the front-end when the post is being viewed, the code will be color syntax highlighted.
+If enabled, a copy button will appear on the code block, allowing users to easily copy its content.

 == Frequently Asked Questions ==